SvenMichaelKlose/tunix/README.md

-system calls via a unique file device mechanism, where commands are sent by opening a file with a specific name on device #31.
+system calls via a unique file device mechanism, where commands are sent by opening a file with a specific name on device #31, opening the system to all programming languages that support regular file I/O.

-How TUNIX Helps:
+The differences TUNIX makes:

 * Extended Functionality:
   It significantly extends the VIC-20's